 Confidently prepare yourself for private sector employment through our Employment Prep Course.
 It will provide you with everything you need to know to find the industry, job, and role you want post-military.

-Student Testimonial from Bill (Employment Prep Course 21-2)
+Testimonial from Aaron (Employment Prep Course 21-3)

 Right now, you may be thinking:

 I need to get a mentor...

 I need to do informational interviews...

 In fact, you aren’t sure what to do next, right?

 On-demand videos + weekly live Zoom with instructor